nifty-oss/asset/clients/cli/README.md

   <ASSET>

 Options:
-  -k, --keypair-path <KEYPAIR_PATH>  Path to the keypair file -r, --rpc-url <RPC_URL>            RPC URL for the Solana cluster -h, --help                         Print help
+  -f, --field <FIELD>                The field to decode.
+If not specified, the entire asset will be decoded -k, --keypair-path <KEYPAIR_PATH>  Path to the keypair file -r, --rpc-url <RPC_URL>            RPC URL for the Solana cluster -h, --help                         Print help